-The University does not provide telephone service in Residence Hall rooms and/or common areas any longer.
-A landline phone is provided in each Resident Hall Director's apartment and/or Resident Hall Director's office.
-These phones are utilized for emergency calls by dialing 911.
+The University does not provide telephone service in Residence Halls anymore.
 All students, faculty, staff, and coaches are encouraged to call 911 if they are in imminent danger or have a life-threatening emergency; otherwise, they are to call Campus Safety/Security office at (270) 403-3611.